GalacticBot/galactic-docs/docs/tutorials/Moderation.md

 **Galactic's** moderation commands can be viewed by using `-commands moderation`.
 The moderation utility follows a specific syntax for moderation, some parts allow for variation, while others require the arguments to be in specific locations in the command.
 **The general syntax is:** `-<command> @user [time] [reason]`

 Arguments that don't follow a strict pattern can be put anywhere **in the reason**.
 Such arguments are flags (and points, though they don't follow the same syntax as flags, more on that in a bit).
 For now there aren't many flags used by the moderation utility, though more may come in the future.
-The flags currently in use are `--force` and `--expires:<time>`, which are used to guide and override the automod.
+The flags currently in use are `--force` and `--expires <time>`, which are used to guide and override the automod.

 ## Flags
 `--force` is the flag used to bypass automod, i.e. if you think automod will change your infraction due to a threshold being exceeded pass the `--force` flag to override.